hivdb/pangolin-docker/README.md

 ## Preparation

-You need to have an AWS account and created dedicated instances for these two AWS service:
+An AWS account is required to create dedicated instances of these two AWS
+service:

 - A Lambda function
 - An S3 repository